usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/manage-os.rst

 To get the complete list of the currently supported operating systems on the UForge platform use the command ``uforge os list``.

+Login to one of the UForge instances:

 .. code-block :: shell

-	Login to one of the UForge instances
-	# uforge os list -u $ADMIN -p $PASS
+	$ uforge os list -u $ADMIN -p $PASS
 	Getting operating systems ...
 	Success: Found the following operating systems
 	+----------------+-----------------+--------------+--------+---------+---------+------------------+